 After the deposition is completed, there might be some follow-up steps needed in order to complete it.

-In conclusion, a deposition is a necessary part of litigation and can be prepared for by reviewing the deposition questions ahead of time, preparing your own deposition answers in advance, and making sure to take care of yourself during the deposition by bringing any necessary items.
+In conclusion, a deposition is a necessary part of litigation and can be prepared for by reviewing the question of how to prepare for a deposition ahead of time, preparing your own deposition and answers in advance, and making sure to take care of yourself during the deposition by bringing any necessary items.